seedlit/netcdf_to_parquet/README.md

     poetry run pre-commit run --all-files
     ```

 - GitHub Actions: This project uses GitHub Actions for continuous integration.
-The workflow is defined in `.github/workflows/ci.yml` and runs tests on every push to the `master` branch.
+The workflow is defined in `.github/workflows/ci.yml` and runs tests on every push to the `main` branch.